leatonos/CarPriceCalculator/README.md

 ## Why I did this?

-This project was a homework for my mobile app development post-degree course, it was before I learn react.js, so I decided that it would be fun to recriate this project using react
+This project was a homework for my mobile app development post-degree course, it was before I learn react.js, so I decided that it would be fun to recreate this project using react

 ###How can I access this?